ucb-bar/chipyard/docs/Advanced-Concepts/Chip-Communication.rst

 FireSim FPGA-accelerated simulations use TSI by default as well.

 If you would like to build and simulate a Chipyard configuration with a DTM configured for DMI communication, then you must tie-off the TSI interface, and instantiate the `SimDTM`.
-Note that we use `WithTiedOffSerial ++ WithSimDTM` instead of `WithTiedOffDebug ++ WithSimSerial`.
+Note that we use `WithTiedOffSerial ++ WithSimDebug` instead of `WithTiedOffDebug ++ WithSimSerial`.

 .. literalinclude:: ../../generators/chipyard/src/main/scala/RocketConfigs.scala
     :language: scala